IGLTA Annual Global Convention Learn More

 Every country has different rules regarding immigration and airport security.
 Passengers at most airports are asked to go through some combination of metal detectors and/or the Advanced Imaging Technology (AIT) booth.
 In many countries, AIT is voluntary and travelers may opt out of the imaging process.
 If you opt out, or one of the machines detects something unusual, you will be required to go through a pat down by a security officer of the gender on your government-issued identification.

 If you are transgender, there are several issues you may want to consider during the immigration and security process.
 For example, having an accurate gender marker on your ID will help alleviate some potential issues.
-If it is not possible to travel with an up to date ID, make sure you have a signed doctor's note with you while traveling.
+If it is not possible to travel with an up-to-date ID, make sure you have a signed doctor's note with you while traveling.

 In many countries, if you are selected for a screening, you are entitled to a private screening.
 Always bring a travel companion into the room with you when you are being screened.
 You may always ask to speak with a supervisor at any time in the screening process.